FilmLA 5-Year Contract Approved Amid Worker Complaints

-Los Angeles City Council approved a new five-year contract with FilmLA on Friday, despite calls from industry groups for changes to the city’s film permitting system.
+The Los Angeles Board of Public Works approved a new five-year contract with FilmLA on Friday, despite calls from industry groups for changes to the city’s film permitting system.

 The Los Angeles Board of Public Works voted 4-0 to extend FilmLA’s contract through June 2030, just days before the current deal was set to expire.